SoftUni-Internal/interactive-content/EN/04-Exam-Prep/02-Problem-03.md

 End
 [/input]
 [output]
-Ahoy, Captain!
-There are 1 wealthy settlements to go to:
+Ahoy, Captain\!
+There are 1 wealthy settlements to go to\:
-Pernik -\> Population: 900000 citizens, Gold: 900 kg
+Pernik \-\> Population: 900000 citizens, Gold\: 900 kg
 [/output]
 [/test]
 [test]